-Nature of Expenditure Revised Estimates Draft Estimates Projected Estimates Projected Estimates , is in Pe ntage of tl 0 Terms FY 2016/2017 FY 2017/2018 FY 2018/2019 FY 2019/2020 16/17 17/18 18/19 19/20 Development 2,067,870,490 2,410,938,935 2,550,332,271 2,853,159,568 30.72 % 33.20% 33.14% 33.43 %
+Nature of Revised Estimates Draft Estimates Projected Estimates Projected Estimates , rcentage the Tota Expenditure FY 2016/201 7 FY 201 7 /2018 FY 2018/2019 FY 2019/2020 16/1 7 17/18 18/19 19/20 Development 2,098,073,135 2,279,998,617 2,550,332,271 2,853,159,568 31.17% 31.71% 33.14% 33.43%

-- 137. The County Government will strive to implement the regulation 26 (1)(a)of the PFM Act, which requires that the County government's expenditure on the compensation of employees (including benefits and allowances) shall not exceed 35 percent of the County government's total revenue.
-Whereas the personnel emoluments for the FY 2017/2018 constitutes 44.3% of the total revenue, measures are in place to meet this requirement as stipulated in the PFM regulations 25 (1) (b) (County Regulations) with effect from the FY 2019/2020. - 138.
+- 149. The County Government will strive to implement the regulation 26 (1)(a) of the PFM Act, which requires that the County government's expenditure on the compensation of employees (including benefits and allowances) shall not exceed 35 percent of the County government's total revenue.
+Whereas the personnel emoluments for the FY 2017/2018 constitutes 44.3% of the total revenue, measures are in place to meet this requirement as stipulated in the PFM regulations 25 (1) (b) (County Regulations) with effect from the FY 2019/2020. - 150.
 A compliance plan has been developed jointly by the county assembly to ensure that the total expenditure of the county assembly is brought down to the level of not more than 7% of the county's total revenue within three years.
-Already, the personnel emoluments of the county assembly constitute 6.1% of the total county government revenue and any effort to reverse this trend requires medium to long-term commitments including laying off staff. - does not envision any borrowing that may exceed twenty (20%) of county government's total revenue.
-In any case, the county has worked on a balanced budget for the FY 2017/2018 and therefore the fiscal balance for 2017/2018 may not call for any borrowing for any purposes other than for emergency expenditure.
-However, should need arise for any deficit financing, it will be in compliance with the fiscal responsibility principles provided for in regulations 25 (1) (d & e).
+Already, the personnel emoluments of the county assembly constitute 6.1% of the total county government revenue and any effort to reverse this trend requires medium to long-term commitments including laying off staff. - 151.
+With regard to borrowing, the County Government of Homa Bay borrowing at any time will not exceed the twenty (20%) of county government's total revenue as provided in the regulations.
+In any case, the County Government will strive to achieve a balanced budget position for the FY 2017/2018.
+Borrowing will strictly be for development purpose and capital liabilities related to pending bills and outstanding payments for capital contracts executed during the life of defunct local authorities.
+Should need arise for further deficit financing of capital contracts, it will be done in compliance with the fiscal responsibility principles provided for in regulations 25 (1) (d & e).